We’ve all heard it: “It’s just a habit.”

 Alcohol is different.

-It doesn’t just live in our routines—it rewires our expectations, our stress response, even our sense of relief.
+It doesn’t just live in your routine.
+It rewires your expectations, your stress response, even your sense of relief.

 So no, drinking isn’t just a habit.
 And calling it one can keep us stuck.

 That’s not the truth.
-And it’s definitely not the way out.
+And it’s not the way out.

 What Makes a Habit a Habit

 Habits are automatic behaviors triggered by cues.
-They form over time and are often reinforced by convenience or a momentary reward.
+They form over time and stick because of convenience or a quick reward.

-Maybe you tap your pen during meetings.
+Maybe you tap your pen in meetings.
 Bite your nails when you’re nervous.
 Scroll your phone when you’re bored.

-And when you notice, you can usually stop—no withdrawal, no emotional unraveling.
+And when you notice, you can usually stop.
+No withdrawal.
+No emotional fallout.

 Alcohol does.